z01ne/MyAlarm/README.md

 # MyAlarm

-makes it easy to create tasks that run at a specific time or periodically after an interval.
+Makes it easy to create tasks that run at a specific time or periodically after an interval.
+Support multiple days per alarm.

 Tasks scheduled at a particular time of day are called Alarms.
 Tasks scheduled after an interval of time has elapsed are called Timers.
 These tasks can be created to continuously repeat or repeat n times or to occur once only.

+note: depends on ctime library, provided by each platform SDK.
 ## API
 `timerAlarm.update()`
 should be called frequently or placed in the loop, it's where the alarms and timers are serviced.